niceboygithub/AqaraCameraHubfw/modified/M3/telnet.md

+# Note
+Lumi already fix the vulnerability, the M3 which production day  after 2024.1 can not use this method

 # Enable Telnet of Aqara Gateway M3

 The easy way to enable telnet of Aqara Gateway M3 is that flash customized firmware.